yana-hris/cook-the-week/README.md

 - Add his/her Recipes /only for registered and logged users/.
 The add ingredient tab allows suggestive search and makes it easy and fast /to explore this functionality, both **CookTheWeek.Web** and **CookTheWeek.WebApi** must be started as *Multiple Startup Projects*).
 - Like and unlike recipes by other users.
 - View his/her Recipes in the "Mine" tab - both user-added and user-liked.
-- FUNCTIONALITY IN DEVELOPMENT: **Meal Planner**: Build a Meal Plan by adding Recipes, selecting Serving Sizes, and Cooking Dates (optional).
+- Build a Meal Plan by adding Recipes, selecting Serving Sizes, and Cooking Dates (optional).
-- FUNCTIONALITY IN DEVELOPMENT: **Customize Meals**: According to your needs by adjusting the required serving of every Meal in your Meal Plan.
+- Customize Meals according to your needs by adjusting the required serving of every Meal in your Meal Plan.
 The Recipe Ingredients will be automatically adjusted to the required needs.
-- FUNCTIONALITY IN DEVELOPMENT: **Plan Days for Cooking**: By selecting them from the drop-down menu in your Meal Plan.
+- Plan Days for Cooking by selecting them from the drop-down menu in your Meal Plan.
-- FUNCTIONALITY IN DEVELOPMENT: **Ingredient Shopping List**: Generate a shopping list based on your chosen recipes and servings, and save it as a file or view it in-app.
+- Ingredient Shopping List: Generate a shopping list based on your chosen recipes and servings, and save it as a file or view it in-app.
+- Download Shopping List as Pdf.